Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 17

 There are many approaches to implementing a command system that have different trade-offs in abstraction, ease-of-use, ease-of-implementation, etc. In this tutorial we will be implementing a map-based, interface-bound command system.
-It is not the best solution, but you will have a functioning command system up and running very quickly and it is very simple to understand.
+It is not the best solution, but you will have a functioning command system up and running very quickly, and it is very simple to understand.

 First, **create** an **interface** named `Command` with a **single method** that accepts a `MessageCreateEvent`.
 As the name suggest, this event is fired whenever a message is created.
 We will be using this interface to represent any given "command", i.e., `execute` will only fire if we received the particular command that the implementation represents.